-Launched this fall, the new Lazer G1 road bike helmet floats to the top of their lightweight performance range with a claimed weight around 200g.
-The model replaces the Genesis globally, though it’s only getting the G1 name in the North American market.
-Other than the territorial name switch, there’s nothing confusing about this helmet, it simply strips things down to the essentials to achieve a really light weight.
+Launched this fall, the new Lazer G1 road bike helmet floats to the top of their lightweight performance range with a claimed weight of around 200g.
+The model replaces Genesis globally, though it’s only getting the G1 name in the North American market.
+Other than the territorial name switch, there’s nothing confusing about this helmet, it simply strips things down to the essentials to achieve a really lightweight.

 Lazer G1 features & actual weight